 Another “reason” webmasters have to help speed up the Web is that the crawling of Web pages can be negatively impacted by sites that respond slowly.

-The patent tells us that:
+The polite web crawling patent tells us that:

 On the other hand, the load capacity of a web host is often limited by the web host’s hardware setup.
 When the simultaneous requests for load capacity from various web crawlers are above the maximum load capacity a web host can provide, it is almost certain that some of the competing web crawlers will receive slow service from the web host, and some requests may even fail.

-Such phenomenon is sometimes referred to as “load capacity starvation” for a web crawler.
+Such a phenomenon is sometimes referred to as “load capacity starvation” for a web crawler.
 Load capacity starvation prevents web crawlers from retrieving documents from a web host and passing them to an indexer in a timely fashion, which adversely affects both the web host and the freshness of search results generated by the search engine.

 The concept of scheduling visits by crawlers in a manner that doesn’t starve the load capacity of a server is known as a politeness protocol.